spicywebau/craft-neo/docs/content-migration-guides/updating-duplicating-creating-block-types.md

 ## Duplicating a block type

-Duplicating a block type to another field could be achieved by doing something like this after getting the block type model:
+Duplicating a block type to another field (or within the same field) could be achieved by doing something like this after getting the block type model:

 ```php
 $newField = \Craft::$app->getFields()->getFieldById($targetFieldId);